Crimea and colorable claims based on moral standing

-We introduced yesterday the colourable claim based on law in the context of Crimea.
-For a notion of “colourable claim” based on a historical claim and based on law see or previous posts this week.
+We introduced yesterday the colorable claim based on law in the context of Crimea.
+For a notion of “colorable claim” based on a historical claim and based on law see our previous posts this week.

 To sum up the legal issues in relation to this TERRITORIAL DISPTUTE: Russia and Ukraine support their claims using different approaches.
 Russia claims to protect the self-determination right of the people in Crimea while Ukraine claims the violation of their territorial integrity.

 A few points of interest relevant to Crimea, territorial integrity and self-determination:

 “Contrary to what one might initially think, the underlying premise of the territorial integrity norm is not a commitment to separateness but a commitment to a global political order in which people have excised a major source of international violence.
 In this sense mutually recognized and respected boundaries are not what separate peoples but what binds them together.”

 The Territorial Integrity Norm: International Boundaries and the Use of Force

 “The perceptions of Russian threat to the territorial integrity of Ukraine that underpinned its demands for security guarantees in the early 1990s have proved justified.
 Bereft of allies and weakened by perennial bad governance that led to an internal political crisis, Ukraine became an easy target for Mr. Putin.
 The Budapest Memorandum failed to deter Russian aggression because it imposed no immediate cost for its violation.
 The political assurances it provided rested on the goodwill and self-restraint of the guarantors, an arrangement that can work between allies but not potential adversaries.
 The Crimean crisis exposed how quickly self-restraint dissipates when a guarantor becomes revisionist.”